WeeeHung/learnai-bandicota/README.md

 This project is organized as follows:

 - **`component/`**: Contains the features built for the webapp, such as the scam detection and scam education features.
+    - **`homefeature.py`**: Contains the introduction and information on why scam detection and scam education are important.
     - **`mainfeature.py`**: Contains the scam detection feature.
 It provides the frontend layout using Streamlit and does text analysis using the llm.scamanalyzer module.
     - **`subfeature.py`**: Contains the scam education feature.
 It provides the frontend layout using Streamlit and generates questions based on email or text extracts using the llm.textgenerator module.
 - **`llm/`**: Contains helper functions that make OpenAI API calls and perform operations using GPT-3.5 Turbo, such as text generation and text analysis.